 The UC Alumni Association proudly joins with our Hispanic and Latino Bearcats to celebrate Hispanic Heritage Month, which runs from Sept.
 15 through Oct.
 15. The full UC success story cannot be told, and would not be so inspiring, without the great contributions of our Hispanic and Latino alumni and students.

 The worldwide Hispanic and Latino community includes 20 Spanish-speaking countries as well as such people living elsewhere.
 UC’s Hispanic Heritage story is particularly compelling — from a Cuban refugee who has helped transform the arts at UC, to a Mexican immigrant who is examining the laws that impact migrant children.
-They are part of UC’s rich tradition of Hispanic alumni achievement, and there’s a lot more to come: The university shows a 21% increase in Hispanic students in the 2022 freshman class, year over year.
+They are part of UC’s rich tradition of Hispanic alumni achievement, and there’s a lot more to come: The university showed a 21% increase in Hispanic students in the 2022 freshman class, year over year.